level23/druid-client/README.md

 * SimpleDateFormat: http://icu-project.org/apiref/icu4j/com/ibm/icu/text/SimpleDateFormat.html

-**Note**: if you are working with the `__time` dimension, you should consider using the `timeFormat()` extraction function instead instead, which works on time value directly as opposed to string values.
+**Note**: if you are working with the `__time` dimension, you should consider using the `timeFormat()` extraction function instead, which works on time value directly as opposed to string values.

 If a value cannot be parsed using the provided timeFormat, it will be returned as-is.